Curacaví: Chicha

-Kross Brewery

-Curacaví is home to the Kross brand of craft beers.

 Road from Santiago to Valparaiso

 Curacaví is on the most-used old horse trail between Valparaiso and Santiago which had been formed during the Inca period.
 Since 1553 it was called the royal highway.
 The old road crossed Casablanca, the Zapata road and Curacaví finally entering Santiago on the road of San Pablo.
 The original royal highway was made between the years 1792 and 1797 however Ambrosio O'Higgins changed the old road by the current Lo Prado route.

 Mercedes Canal

 The Mercedes Canal (Spanish: Canal de las Mercedes), which irrigates the whole valley of Curacavi was built by Jose Manuel Balmaceda before becoming president.
 The canal was started in 1854 and finished 30 years later with a total length of 120 km and with a flow rate 10 m³/s.

 Parish School

 The first Parish School was built by the priest Don Eduardo Miles in 1885 which is still working and has done so almost without interruption educating much of the local population.